 Genetic Risk and Outcome of Psychosis (GROUP) Investigators

-a University of Groningen, University Medical Center Groningen, University Center for Psychiatry, Rob Giel Research center, The Netherlands;
+a University of Groningen, University Medical Center Groningen, University Center for Psychiatry, Rob Giel Research center, Groningen, The Netherlands;

-e University Medical Center Utrecht, Department of Psychiatry, Brain Centre Rudolf Magnus, Utrecht University, Utrecht, The Netherlands;
+d University Medical Center Utrecht, Department of Psychiatry, Brain Centre Rudolf Magnus, Utrecht University, Utrecht, The Netherlands;

 f Amsterdam UMC, University of Amsterdam, Department of Psychiatry, Amsterdam, The Netherlands;

 g Maastricht University Medical Center, Department of Psychiatry and Neuropsychology, School for Mental Health and Neuroscience, Maastricht, The Netherlands;